Audi Key Replacement – All The Information You Need about Audi Car Keys, Remotes, Fobs, Push to Start, Ignition Problems & More.

 - Moreover, if you have previously changed the ignition cylinder, tell the locksmith or dealer as it may prevent them from cutting you a new key by code.

 - Finally, make sure you have the Vehicle Identification Number (VIN) of the car and relevant documents to show ownership of the car.
 The title certificate, registration papers, your ID and proof of insurance, etc.

-Most Audi keys for models made after 1998 are high-security and equipped with additional security features, which only a few locksmiths can cut.
-In addition, models made after 2005 are equipped with a push to start high-security system, which most chances an automotive locksmith doesn’t carry the necessary equipment to make a replacement key.
-Therefore, contacting your local dealer would be the best option.
+Most Audi models made after 1998 are equipped with high-security keys, which only a few locksmiths can cut.
+In addition, models made after 2004 are equipped with a push to start high-security system, which most chances an automotive locksmith doesn’t carry the necessary equipment to make a replacement key.
+Therefore, your local dealer would be the best option.

-Q: Audi key replacement cost – How much does it cost to replace Audi key without the original?
+Q: Audi key replacement cost – How much will it cost to replace an Audi key without the original?
 What is the average price?

 A: In a nutshell, to replace an Audi key can cost anywhere between $200 and $600.
 The price you pay depends on several factors:

 - The day of the week, the time of day (or night!) & your location

 - Where you get the key replacement (dealer, automotive locksmith, online, etc.)

 - Availability of the code to cut a new key